broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-quickstart.md

 First, grant your proxy group the BigQuery Data Editor, BigQuery Job User, and BigQuery Read Session User roles on the Google Project that you created in Step 3 (above) that contains your BigQuery dataset.
 For step-by-step instructions, see the Google Cloud documentation article, [Manage access to projects, folders, and organizations](https://cloud.google.com/iam/docs/granting-changing-revoking-access).

+If you’ve done this correctly, you should see your Terra proxy group listed on the [Google Cloud IAM page](https://console.cloud.google.com/projectselector/iam-admin/iam?supportedpurview=project,folder,organizationId&_ga=2.2029297.1976628513.1656011094-413490265.1655328780) with the three roles listed above next to it.

 ### Step 7.
 Clone the GVS beta workspace

 The GVS beta workspace in Terra is read-only, so you’ll need to clone the workspace to create a copy where you can upload your own data and run the workflow.
 Clone the workspace using the billing project you created in Step 2 (above) by following the instructions in the article [Make your own project workspace](https://support.terra.bio/hc/en-us/articles/360026130851).